microsoft/pxt-adafruit/docs/learnsystem/pins-tutorial/digital-output/digital-data.md

 It's not necessary to use a separate pin to transfer each bit of a digital number.
 Each bit of a number can be written out on one pin in a sequence.
 Once all of the bits of one number are written, the bits of the next number are written in a sequence too.
 The receiving device needs to properly assemble the bits to form a value.
 It also needs to know how many bits each number will have so it can start to assemble the next number.
 This method of sending and receiving data is call _serial data_ transfer.

 In the following diagram several 3 bit numbers are written in series on the **A2** pin.
-The red numbers show what the binary digital numbers are in dedimal.
+The red numbers show what the binary digital numbers are in decimal.

 ![Three bit serial data](/static/cp/learn/pins-tutorial/digital-output/three-bit-serial.jpg)